yashmahalwal/nirikshak/docs/REST.md

 1. GET: Retrieve resource
 2. POST: Create resource
 3. DELETE: Delete resource
-4. PUT: upsert resource
+4. PUT: Upsert resource
-5. PATCH: update resource
+5. PATCH: Update resource

 If your API uses other verbs not covered here, you can write your own tests to validate them.

-This sets up the context of our tool.
-Now that you know how we understand REST, you can start working with Nirikshak.